-Adequate thyroid hormone is required by every cell and every function in the body.
+Adequate amounts of thyroid hormone is required by every cell and every function in the body.
 Without it, a lot of issues and symptoms can manifest to let us know that something is wrong.
 Before I was diagnosed with hypothyroidism and Hashimoto’s thyroiditis, I had a long list of mounting symptoms and complaints.

 When I was eventually diagnosed with autoimmune hypothyroidism and before they were under control and well-managed, I was very surprised to learn that the below symptoms were a result of my thyroid condition.